Upgrade your online checkout

 To prepare for this upgrade, you need to do the following:

-- Preview your upgraded checkout and test the checkout experience.
+Preview the new checkout and test your customer-facing checkout experience.

 Preview your checkout and test for errors

-Preview the changes that you have made to your online store's checkout.
+Before you upgrade your store to use the new version of the checkout, make sure that you preview the changes.
 That is, pretend that you are a customer and create test checkouts.
-If you run into any errors during these tests, then some of your checkout customizations are conflicting with other improvements in the new Shopify checkout.
-If this is the case, then you need to make changes to your checkout.liquid and checkout.scss.liquid files before you upgrade.
+If you find any errors during these tests, then some of your checkout customizations are conflicting with other improvements in the new version.
+If this is the case, then you need to make changes to your checkout.liquid file before you upgrade.

 - Duplicate your current theme: